arjunmehta/node-georedis/README.md

 Use this function for a basic search by proximity within the given latitude and longitude and radius (in meters).
 It is not ideal to use this method if you intend on making the same query multiple times. **If performance is important and you'll be making the same query over and over again, it is recommended you instead have a look at proximity.nearbyWithQuery and promixity.getQueryCache.** Otherwise this is an easy method to use.

 **Options:**
-- `values` **Boolean**: Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.
+- `values` **Boolean**: Default `false`.
+Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.

 ### proximity.getQueryCache(lat, lon, radius)
 Get the query ranges to use with **proximity.nearbyWithQuery**.
 This returns an array of geohash ranges to search your set for. `bitDepth` is optional and defaults to 52, set it if you have chosen to store your coordinates at a different bit depth.
 Store the return value of this function for making the same query often.